Let's Decide Once & For All Freshwater Aquarium VS Saltwater Reef Tank

 However, before all of that is the most important question of all, do I want a Freshwater or a Saltwater Aquarium?

 Both types of aquarium are beautiful and complex in their own right, with stunning biodiversity and endless possibilities.
-But, there are key differences between freshwater and saltwater aquariums one must be aware of before becoming a full
+But, there are key differences between freshwater and saltwater aquariums one must be aware of before becoming a full time hobbyist.

 In this brief guide I shall give a basic overview of both freshwater and saltwater aquariums, the diversity of livestock available to both and the advantages and disadvantages inherit to both systems.